Case Study: 1408 by Stephen King AKA “The Door Was Crooked”

 So there’s that.

 The room itself is a regular looking hotel suite.
 Here again, King builds up the descriptions with small details that layer on top of each other for a terrifying experience.
 For example, there are three framed pictures on the wall and all three frames are crooked.
 Then Enslin feels the wallpaper on the walls and notes that the texture is off.
-Once Enslin has settled into the room, the eeriness escalates as he starts to go off the rails.
+Once Enslin has settled into the room, the eeriness escalates.

 “There was a little night-table to either side of the bed.
 On one was a telephone—black and large and equipped with a dial.
 The finger-holes in the dial looked like surprised white eyes.
 On the other table was a dish with a plum on it.”